 We discovered that the sexual withdrawal process consisted of four stages.
 First came the physical withdrawal after we abstained from our habitual patterns of behavior.
 The second was emotional withdrawal, a cleansing process where we became aware of our emotions to be integrated and healed.
 Third, as we worked the Twelve Steps of Sexual Compulsives Anonymous and used the SCA tools, the power of lust and fantasy slowly began to diminish in the process of mental withdrawal.
 Finally, we underwent a spiritual transformation as we replaced sexual compulsion as our Higher Power with a loving and forgiving God of our understanding.

 Sometimes we cycled through these four withdrawal stages repeatedly, and sometimes they overlapped.
-For some of us, certain stages of withdrawal were less dramatic than other stages, or what we saw other members in program moving through.
-But no matter what the withdrawal process was for each of us, it was unique to our own recovery.
-Our sponsors and fellow members of SCA shared their experience, strength and hope with us, but ultimately the outcome of our individual withdrawal process was the rebirth of our relationships with ourselves and our Higher Power, then to others.
-It was a journey no one else could make for us.
+The withdrawal process was unique for each of us, and we eventually began to trust that it was happening in our lives.
+As our sponsors and fellow SCA members shared their experience, strength, and hope with us, we started to identify with our healing process.
+The outcome of our withdrawal process was the rebirth of our relationship with ourselves, others, and our Higher Power.
+It was a journey that no one else could make for us.